waseemingly/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### **Add**
-> **Your accessible command to easily add relevant project details into CodeContact**
+> **Your accessible command to easily add relevant project details into CodeContact.**

 #### Add developer : `add-developer`